 Generally, the aggregates used for the mixture include sand, slags, crushed rock, and gravel.
 However, a few people have recently started adding waste and byproducts to increase the life of the asphalt.

 The byproducts typically include other construction materials, which vary per company.
 Experts use a binder to bind the aggregates and turn them into a strong material.
-While bitumen is a standard binder, asphalt companies in Vermont Vermont also use bio-based binders to minimize the effect of environmental stressors.
+While bitumen is a standard binder, The Green Mountain State Asphalt Solutions of Burlington Vermont also use bio-based binders to minimize the effect of environmental stressors.

 A standard asphalt pavement contains bituminous bound materials.
 This allows the path to distribute the mixture before loads of vehicles arrive on it.
 Note that pavements do not consist of asphalt alone.
 Instead, it contains several layers.
 These may include the subgrade, formation layer, unbound sub-base, unbound-road base, and finally, asphalt layers.